 Over the years, I’ve reset my NVIDIA Shield’s back to factory specs more times than I can count.
 It’s a great way to ‘freshen up’ an older system and bring back some lost performance.

-This article will show you an easy way to factory reset any version of NVIDIA Shield TV or Shield Pro right from the Settings menu.
+This article will show you an easy way to factory reset any NVIDIA Shield TV or Shield Pro from the Settings menu.

-Then, I’ll show you how to access the NVIDIA Fastboot menu, just in case you lost your remote control or it won’t boot to the Android TV launcher.
+Then, I’ll show you how to access the NVIDIA Fastboot menu if you lose your remote control or it won’t boot to the Android TV launcher.

 How to Factory Reset NVIDIA Shield TV\Pro

-In most cases, you’re going to be able to factory reset your NVIDIA Shield TV and Shield Pro from the Settings menu.
+In most cases, you can factory reset your NVIDIA Shield TV and Shield Pro from the Settings menu.

 To start, open the Settings menu by clicking on the gear-shaped icon in the upper right-hand corner of the screen.